Richard Childress Racing: ECR Engines

 ECR Engines, also known as ECR Technologies and formerly Earnhardt-Childress Racing Technologies, is the engine department for Richard Childress Racing, located on the RCR campus in Welcome, North Carolina.
-The company builds Chevrolet engines for RCR and several teams in the NASCAR Cup Series, Xfinity Series, Truck Series, and ARCA Racing Series.
+The company builds Chevrolet engines for RCR and several teams in the NASCAR Cup Series, O’Reilly Series, Truck Series, and ARCA Racing Series.
 It also produced engines for all Cadillac DPi-V.Rs in the IMSA WeatherTech SportsCar Championship series from years 2017-2022.
 Current ECR clients include Beard Motorsports, Trackhouse Racing, Our Motorsports, Jordan Anderson Racing and Big Machine Racing Team.
-Former clients included Furniture Row Racing, Wayne Taylor Racing, JTG Daugherty Racing, Tommy Baldwin Racing, Leavine Family Racing, StarCom Racing, Germain Racing, Richard Petty Motorsports, Legacy Motor Club, Action Express Racing, Chip Ganassi Racing, JDC-Miller MotorSports, Juncos Racing, and Kaulig Racing.
+Former clients included Furniture Row Racing, Wayne Taylor Racing, JTG Daugherty Racing, Tommy Baldwin Racing, Leavine Family Racing, StarCom Racing, Germain Racing, Richard Petty Motorsports, Legacy Motor Club, Action Express Racing, Chip Ganassi Racing, JDC–Miller MotorSports, Juncos Racing, and Kaulig Racing.

-The partnership was formed in May 2007 as a cooperation between Dale Earnhardt, Inc. and Richard Childress Racing to develop and build common engines for the Chevrolet NASCAR Cup Series and Xfinity Series teams campaigned by the two companies.
+The partnership was formed in May 2007 as a cooperation between Dale Earnhardt, Inc. and Richard Childress Racing to develop and build common engines for the Chevrolet NASCAR Cup Series and O’Reilly Series teams campaigned by the two companies.
 The partnership was inherited in 2008 by Earnhardt Ganassi Racing, following the merger between DEI and Chip Ganassi Racing.
-At the time, the Nationwide Series (now Xfinity Series) and Truck Series engine departments were located at the DEI facility in Mooresville.
+At the time, the Nationwide Series (now O’Reilly Series) and Truck Series engine departments were located at the DEI facility in Mooresville.
 The company is now known as ECR Engines, no longer connected with DEI or CGR.
 In 2016, the company became a wholly owned subsidiary of RCR.

 ECR Engines has secured 8 straight IMSA WeatherTech SportsCar Engine Manufacturers Championships from 2012 - 2018 with 5 overall wins at the Rolex 24 At Daytona in years 2014, 2017–2020.